andrew-siu12/andrew-siu12.github.io/_posts/2019-09-04-Customer-Churn-Prediction-with-PySpark.md

 # Overview

 In this project, we will be creating a predictive model for customer churn prediction of a fictional music streaming service: Sparkify (similar to Spotify and Pandora).
-Churn prediction is about making use of customer data to predict the likelihood of customers discontinuing their subscription in the future.
+We first explore Sparkify usage data in tiny dataset (240mb) and find potential features for applying machine learning models.
+An appropriate metrics will then be selected to evaluate the machine learning models.
+Three models with default hyperparameters are used at first to compare the perforamce.
+We then perform hyperparameter tuning for the three models and pick the best model.
+Finally, we apply the tuned model in the full dataset and compare the difference in performance with the tiny dataset.

 Predicting churn rate is important because it can help Sparkify to identify and improve areas where customer services is lacking.
 So churn prediction helps to prevent individuals from discontinuing their subscription.
 According to [ClickZ](https://www.clickz.com/are-ecommerce-customer-retention-strategies-improving/105454/), the probability of selling to an existing customer is 60 - 70%.
 However, the probability of selling to a new prospect is just 5-20%.
 So it is very important to keep the existing customer around.

 # Data